DcBexter/newstockscanner/README.md

 - [x] Docker configuration updated and moved to appropriate directories
 - [x] Development and production environments configured
 - [ ] Application running successfully

+## Code Quality

+We are committed to maintaining high code quality standards in this project.
+Please refer to the [Clean Code Implementation Plan](CLEAN_CODE_PLAN.md) for details on our approach to improving code quality and the guidelines to follow when contributing to this project.